JamesLavin/sync_repos/README.md

 I imagine other devs also waste tons of time keeping their Git repos in sync, so this will hopefully benefit you too.

 **WARNING**: Use at your own risk!
 I'm currently using this on my Git repos (on my Mac & Linux laptops...
-I have no idea about Windows), so I feel confident it works for my use cases, but I recommend you try it out on just a few repos until you feel confident it meets your needs.
+I have no idea about Windows), so I feel confident it works for my use cases, but I recommend you try it on a few non-critical repos until you feel confident it meets your needs.
 I started creating this October 16, 2019, so it's definitely *not* battle-tested!
 I offer a money-back guarantee, but that's all!

 This script may require modification to work with different versions of Git.
-If you encounter a problem, please open an `Issue` in `https://github.com/JamesLavin/sync_repos/issues` and paste in the problematic log output, then I will try to update this script.
+If you encounter a problem, please open an `Issue` in [https://github.com/JamesLavin/sync_repos/issues](https://github.com/JamesLavin/sync_repos/issues) and paste in the problematic log output, then I will try to update this script.

 ## Usage